Courtroom Artist Contest

-Encourage your students to participate in the Foundation’s 8th annual Courtroom Artist Contest, which is held in conjunction with the New Jersey State Bar Foundation’s Vincent J. Apruzzese High School Mock Trial Competition.
+Encourage your high school students to participate in the Foundation’s 2023-2024 Courtroom Artist Contest, which is held in conjunction with the New Jersey State Bar Foundation’s Vincent J. Apruzzese High School Mock Trial Competition.
 This competition gives creative students an opportunity to stretch their artistic muscles while sketching their school’s mock trial team in action.

 Important Dates – 2023-2024 Contest